 Quality control is also a benefit of having your mesh cut and bent by your reinforcing supplier.
 A controlled manufacturing environment has many advantages when compared to a busy construction site, including regular quality checks on your product.

-Custom mesh and standard mesh are different types of reinforcement mesh sheets.
+Custom mesh and standard mesh are different types of steel reinforcing mesh sheets.
 They both start as the same product, except custom mesh is then further manufactured according to custom specifications.

-Essentially there will be a point where the scale of the construction project simply means that having custom mesh prefabricated and delivered to site will work out cheaper than having to cut and bend standard mesh sheets onsite.
+Essentially there will be a point where the scale of the construction project simply means that having custom mesh prefabricated and delivered to the site will be more economical than having to cut and bend standard mesh sheets on-site.

 Talk to our team today if you need help figuring out the most efficient type of reinforcing mesh to use in your project.